This site uses cookies as defined in our Cookie Policy, by continuing to use this site you agree to their use.

 22nd22 | AprApr | 202525 | Tangier, Morocco | ||||

 Tangier can trace its origins back to the Phoenicians and ancient Greeks.
 It was named after Tinge, the mother of Hercules’ son, and its beginnings are embedded in mythology.
 It was subsequently a Roman province, and after Vandal and Byzantine influences, was occupied by the Arabs with Spain, Portugal, France and England also playing a part in the city’s history.
 With such a diverse past it is perhaps not surprising that Tangier is such an individual city.
 Overlooking the Straits of Gibraltar, the city lies on a bay between two promontories.
 With its old Kasbah, panoramic views, elegant buildings, squares and places of interest, there is much to discover in both the new and old parts of the city.
-Tangier was the real model for the famous American film «Casablanca» with Humphrey Bogart and Ingrid Bergman.
+Tangier was the real model for the famous American film 'Casablanca' with Humphrey Bogart and Ingrid Bergman.
 It still retains its faded mongrel charm - not entirely Moroccan, European or African but a heady mix of all three. | |||||||

 23rd23 | AprApr | 202525 | Gibraltar, Gibraltar | ||||

 Tagged on to the end of Iberia, the intriguing British outpost of Gibraltar is dominated by a sandy peninsula and the stunning 1,400-feet-high limestone Rock.
 Although small, Gibraltar has always been seen as having great strategic importance on account of its advantageous position where the Atlantic meets the Mediterranean, just 12 miles from the coast of Africa.
 Ever popular with British holidaymakers, Gibraltar is very much a home from home, boasting excellent duty-free shopping in many familiar British high street shops.
 Please note: Gibraltar’s small size and narrow winding roads mean that excursions are operated by 22-seater mini-buses, accompanied by a driver/guide.
 Local health and safety regulations prohibit the carriage of walking aids and collapsible wheelchairs on these vehicles.
 If you do wish to bring a mobility aid, we can arrange the Rock Tour by taxi, which has extra space.
 If this suits your requirements, please advise the Tours and Travel office when you join the ship, as numbers are limited.
 Gibraltar is a British Overseas Territory and headland, on Spain's south coast.
 It's dominated by the Rock of Gibraltar, a 426m-high limestone ridge.
 The Cable Car is one of the ways to the Top of the Rock and a must-see attraction for all visitors to Gibraltar.
-The view is spectacular and you can watch the islands famous apes.
-A lesser known wildlife attraction are the dolphins leaping in the sparkling waters of Gibraltar Bay.
-Whole families of dolphins visit the bay and the chances of seeing them are good." | |||||||
+The view is spectacular and you can watch the famous monkeys of Gibraltar.
+A lesser known wildlife attraction are the dolphins leaping in the sparkling waters of Gibraltar Bay, whole families of dolphins visit the bay and the chances of seeing them are good. | |||||||

 24th24 | AprApr | 202525 | Puerto Banús, Spain | ||||